lightvector/KataGo/docs/KataGoMethods.md

 * Ever since the dawn of computer Chess programs back in the mid-1900s, the horizon effect has plagued computer game AIs, where the losing player will interpose many useless or even self-harming "timesuji" or horizon-delaying moves as the game starts to swing against them.
 Sticking their head in the sand trying to delay the inevitable.
 Modern AlphaZero-based programs are no exception, and the policy will in fact learn such moves in self-play.
 The optimistic policy may weigh these moves less since pointless delaying moves will occur much more when the player is imminently about to lose, rather than when they are imminently about to unexpectedly get a good result.

 * Human players familiar with solving Chess puzzles, or tsumego in Go, will understand this concept intuitively - the "toughest resistance" that you need to consider for the opponent resisting you is often NOT the line the opponent should play in a real game.
 Rather, the opponent should often back down after the very first move and give you what you want, to cut their losses.
 But the concession line is *not* the line you need to evaluate to determine whether the tactic works or not; you need to evaluate the line where both players resist and escalate, heedless of the fact that if such a line were actually played in real life (rather than only being simulated within the search), the opponent's willingness to escalate right back would be Bayesian evidence that maybe they can refute you after all.
-The optimistic policy may be better at solving these critical lines since on each player's turn it optimistically conditions on that player being the imminent winner and suggests moves appropriate to that optimism, rather than being inclined to concede as working a tactic it isn't sure about before it has been proven in the search.
+The optimistic policy may be better at solving these critical lines since on each player's turn it optimistically conditions on that player being the imminent winner and suggests moves appropriate to that optimism, rather than being inclined to already concede within the search to a tactic before proving that it works.

 Although it would not be hard to change later, as of June 2023, the optimistic policy is *not* used during self-play since it is not clear what happens if this pretty substantial way of biasing the policy is fed back on itself - whether it is sound or whether it may lead to some convergence issues down the line.